arushbisht12/yolo_labeler/README.md

 2. Run 'pip install -r requirements.txt' in a venv or 'uv sync' if you have the uv package manager

-3. Launch gui with 'python3 run label_gui.py' or 'uv run label_gui.py'
+3. Launch gui with 'python3 label_gui.py' or 'uv run label_gui.py'

 4. Enter team number, press CMD + O to open folder